indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -u /service/qmail-smtpd.587
 ```

-sets the qmail-smtpd running on port 587 to force authentication.
+sets the <b>qmail-smtpd</b> running on port 587 to force authentication.

 Setting environment variables in your startup script, in your .profile or your shell forces you to permanently set the environment variable to a specific value.
 Using **envrules**, IndiMail allows you to set these environment variables specific to different *senders* or *recipients* envrules allows IndiMail platform to be tuned differently for different users.
 No other messaging platform, to the best of my knowledge, is capable of doing that.
 Another way of saying is that envrules allows your IndiMail platform to dynamically change its behavior for each and every user.